-In accordance with the Cheshire East Toolkit, Middlewich Primary School follows the procedure described below when identifying pupils with SEND.
+In accordance with the Cheshire East Toolkit for Inclusion, Middlewich Primary School follows the procedure described below when identifying pupils with SEND.
 The stages are progressed through in order and we aim for maximum parental engagement at all levels.

-Step 1 - Quality First Teaching:
+Step 1 - Quality First Teaching and Ordinarily Available Inclusive Provision: